|

 Of the four, two are identical long channels.
 These are the top

 channels.
-The shorter channel with the ends cut flat is the inside
+The shorter channel without notches at the ends is the inside

 bottom channel.
-The shorter channel with a notch cut at the end
+The shorter channel with a notch cut at each end

 and use it to locate the notched lower channel.
-Centre the long
+Place the bottom channels into position with the notches on the outside channel facing out.
+Centre the

-bottom channel .
+bottom channels between the ends.
 Push both channels towards the outside to eliminate

 channel.